Click To Call:

 What Types of Car Accidents Does Your Law Firm Handle?

-These are quantifiable losses with clear financial records to support the claim.
+Economic damages are quantifiable losses with clear financial records to support the claim.
 They include:

 • Medical Expenses: Covers past, present, and future medical costs related to your injuries, such as hospital bills, doctor visits, medication, physical therapy, and rehabilitation.